jeffy-grh/healthvault-docs/healthvault/concepts/connectivity/shell-redirect-interface.md

 </tbody>
 </table>

-For more information about Patient Connect, see <a href="patient-connect" id="PageContent_14089_9">Establishing a connection with a user using Patient Connect</a>.
+For more information about Patient Connect, see <a href="patient-connect.md" id="PageContent_14089_9">Establishing a connection with a user using Patient Connect</a>.

 ### CREATEACCOUNT